ac-minetest/protector_urban_planning/README.md

 of future upgrades.
 - building permissions: owner of protector with most counts in the area can upgrade other player protector by right click for free.
   This way even poorer players place 1 protector in expensive areas if allowed
-- bug fixes: now digging protector with no owner no longer decreases protector count
+- bug fixes: now digging protector with no owner no longer decreases protector counts

 INSTALLATION: extract into directory called "protector" inside minetest mod directory